yiisoft/yii2/docs/guide/mvc.md

 ![Typical workflow of a Yii application](images/flow.png)

 1. A user makes a request of the URL `http://www.example.com/index.php?r=post/show&id=1`.
-   The web server handles the request by executing the bootstrap script `index.php`.
+   The Web server handles the request by executing the bootstrap script `index.php`.
 2. The bootstrap script creates an [[yii\web\Application|Application]] instance and runs it.
 3. The Application instance obtains the detailed user request information from an application component named `request`.
 4. The application determines which [controller](controller.md) and which action of that controller was requested.